dafelcardozo/droplets-ngdo-mean-app/README.txt

 - The Angular 2 and Node.js platforms, each of those are the two biggest software frameworks client and server side in the world today: https://angular.io/ and https://nodejs.org/en/
 - The Typescript and Javascript languages, in wich this sample application is entirely written.
 More about those here; https://en.wikipedia.org/wiki/TypeScript and there: https://en.wikipedia.org/wiki/JavaScript
 - and the countless other software tools and platforms that I use everyday while building software.

+As part of this sample application are the following documents:

+- system design document.
+- screens design document.
+- the building, deploying and running instructions.

+And very special thanks to Crossover and all of the people who will evaluate this tool !